Nick Ross (footballer, born 1862): Professional baseball

 In 1890 Ross, along with his brother, were recruited by Preston North End Baseball Club for the 1890 National League of Baseball of Great Britain, playing first base.
 Both brothers featured prominently for the reserve amateur team, who won the 1890 Amateur Championship Baseball Cup.

+Death

+On 7 August, 1894 the Preston North End club announced his death when ill-health compelled him to take a holiday abroad.
+He had been ailing for some time, his lengthy indisposition terminating fatally at noon yesterday.
+The news will be received with deep regret.